Polymer/old-docs-site/articles/spa.md

 ## Creating "views"

-You can create multiple views (or pages) within an app by using `<core-pages>` or `<core-animated-pages>`.
-Both of these elements are useful for displaying only one of their children at a time.
-The benefit of `<core-animated-pages>` is that it provides more defaults and sexy transitions.
+Multiple views (or pages) can be created with `<core-pages>` or `<core-animated-pages>`.
+Both elements are useful for displaying only one child at a time.
+The benefit of `<core-animated-pages>` is that it provides more defaults and sexy transitions between pages.

-Since the demo uses the `slide-from-right` transition, the first thing to do is import the element definition _and_ the the `slide-from-right` transition:
+The demo SPA uses `<core-animated-pages>` with the `slide-from-right` transition.
+The first thing to do is import the element definition _and_ the `slide-from-right` transition:

     <link rel="import" href="components/core-animated-pages/core-animated-pages.html">
     <link rel="import" href="components/core-animated-pages/transitions/slide-from-right.html">

-and drop in your content:
+then drop in your content:

 <pre>
 &lt;div layout horizontal center-center fit&gt;